 You’ve heard that Buenos Aires is “The Paris of the South.”
 But what does that mean?
 Which is it, European or Latin American?
 Metropolitan and sophisticated?
 Or rugged and wild?
-This nickname could very well lead you astray while faced with the task of deciding what to bring along.
-But never fear, with just a few points of consideration, you’ll know just what (or what not) to put in your bags, and will soon be on your way.
+With just a few points you’ll know just what (or what not) to put in your luggage, and will soon be on your way: